 Managing a small office space involves optimizing the use of available space, minimizing clutter, and creating a functional and organized work environment.
 This can be achieved through proper space planning, efficient storage solutions, and maximizing natural light.
 Other strategies include implementing sustainable practices, creating flexible workspaces, and leveraging technology to automate routine tasks and reduce administrative workload.

-How Do You Manage Big Office Space?
+How Do You Manage Large Office Space Effectively?

 What Does a Space Manager Do?